FamilySearch/gedcomx/specifications/date-format-specification.md

 This document specifies a date representation for exchanging dates associated with genealogical data, and requests discussion and suggestions for improvements.

-The current state of this document is as a "stable draft", and as such, the document may be subject to limited changes, BUT NOT backwards-incompatible changes, according to the discussion and suggestions for improvement.
+The current state of this document is as a "stable draft", and as such the document may be subject to limited changes, BUT NOT backwards-incompatible changes, according to the discussion and suggestions for improvement.